ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

 ## A trivial example

 Consider you want to implement a simple algorism that show the balance in foreign currency whenever you spend it.
+We will do this in `Typescipt` and ignore the float point issue of ECMAScript for the sake of simplicity.

 So the algorism just needs 3 arguments: a balance, how much you spent, and an exchange rate.
+And the out is a number.

 ### A naive Solution